Jannos-443/PRTG-WinServices/README.md

 -ComputerName "%host" -IncludePattern '^(Intel.*)$'
 ```

-check automatic Services and requires the service "Bitdefender" to be present
+filters for "Bitdefender" Services that are preset.
+CriticalService will be the number of matching services
 ```powershell
 -ComputerName "%host" -CriticalServicePattern '^(Bitdefender)$'
 ```

-check automatic Services and requires the service "Bitdefender" to be present and running
+filters for "Bitdefender" Services that are preset and running.
+CriticalService will be the number of matching services
 ```powershell
 -ComputerName "%host" -CriticalServicePattern '^(Bitdefender)$' -CriticalServiceMustRun
 ```

-check automatic Services and require the client to have two matching CriticalServices present and running
+check automatic Services and require the client to have two matching CriticalServices present and running.
+Does only work for channel creation.
 ```powershell
 -ComputerName "%host" -CriticalServicePattern '^(Bitdefender|WinDefend)$' -CriticalServiceMustRun -CriticalServiceLimit 2
 ```